pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 </figure>

 HTTP URIs as identifiers are just as separable from the underlying technology as are DOI URIs.
-I can represent either in ASCII, and HTTP IRIs support UTF-8!
-Both are currently dependent on DNS for resolution.
-Either could support multiple resolution mechanisms, and URIs have a native resolution mechanism.
-DOI doesn't have a native mechanism, and according to Larry Stone, it 'currently needs the crutch of HTTP proxies which have the same DNS naming problem'.[^stone-evaluation] [Stone's evaluation][stone evaluation] was largely based on contemporary and now largely irrelevant implementation details.
+Either could support multiple resolution mechanisms, though in practice, both currently depend upon DNS for resolution. ~~DOI doesn't have a native mechanism, and according to Larry Stone, it 'currently needs the crutch of HTTP proxies which have the same DNS naming problem'.[^stone-evaluation]~~ [Stone's evaluation][stone evaluation] was largely based on contemporary and now largely irrelevant implementation details.
 He did not foresee Web-scale archiving initiatives, and some things he mentions are just plain wrong.
-If you want to look at the arguments to which Berners-Lee was referring, check out [this article][myRI].
+If you want to look more in-depth at the arguments in favor of HTTP URIs to which Berners-Lee was referring, check out [this article][myRI] from [2006]{.oldstyle}.

 A DOI, like a URI, is a just unique name, and can be reused in other contexts.
 There is nothing that requires a DOI to resolve to some normative document, so